 Mr Gleeson supported this view and said: “It’s obviously becoming quite well known and attracting people from far flung places.”

-He stated that people had traveled from other regions in SA and interstate to attend.
+He said people had travelled from other regions in SA and interstate to attend.

-“From a local town community perspective, it’s probably been great weekend,” he said.
+“From a local town community perspective, it’s probably been a great weekend,” he said.

-“I’d be very surprised if we are not able to make a donation somewhere around the $9-10,000 mark,” Mr Blackwell said.
+“I’d be very surprised if we are not able to make a donation somewhere around the $9000 to $10,000 mark,” Mr Blackwell said.

-The committee thanked the local Soroptimist International, Rotary and Men’s Shed branches as well as their sponsors for the support.
+The committee thanked the local Soroptimist International, Rotary and Men’s Shed branches as well as their sponsors.